nobias-fht/advanced-scripting/docs/course/introduction/strings.md

  ```

 The ability to store and manipulate strings is a key part of `ImageJ Macro`
-programming, so let's take a close looks. :mag_right:
+programming, so let's take a close look. :mag_right:

-We can create a string in the same way we create any other variable, but picking
+We can create a string in the same way we create any other variable, by picking
 a name and assigning a value to it.
 In the case of strings, the value must be
 enclosed in quotation marks `"`. :warning: